What every collector needs to know about Hermès handbags

 At auction, pinks and blues tend to achieve the highest values.
 Shades such as Rose Azalee or Rose Sakura are known to command astronomical prices, especially in small pieces such as the Kelly Pochette or the Kelly 25.
 Bleu bags, especially shades such as Bleu Saphir, are highly coveted for Birkins.
 Some shades are part of the Hermès canon, including Rouge Hermès, known as Rouge H, and have been collector staples for half a century."

 Said to have left the factory on the same day that Hermès designer Catherine Chaillet’s fifth child was born, the Constance bag entered the market in 1959, and was named after the designer’s newborn daughter.
 Although designed more than 50 years ago, the Constance’s elegant shape and functional design make it a favourite among collectors.
 It is said that a Constance can be harder to find than the more well-known Birkin and Kelly.

-"The limited-edition Constance pictured above is a celebration of the brand’s craftsmanship and the workshop in which every Hermès piece originates.
+"The Constance pictured above is a celebration of the brand’s craftsmanship and the workshop in which every Hermès piece originates.
 A perfect marriage of materials and colors, forming a subtle landscape which Hermes takes much of their design inspiration, this is among the most coveted of the newly released limited edition collections of the brand."